Rakaneth/spellweaver-7drl/README.md

 Tweaked the appearance of effects to show modifications, like the number of poison stacks or the element an `Armor` or `Weapon` buff is keyed to.

+### 3.12 ###
+Cutting it very close.
+Spellcasting is in, but is likely to have a lot of bugs, as it took me the whole week to figure out how to get this in.

+Implemented a `DiceRoller` singleton class with access to one of the game's RNGs (two are used, one for generating the map and the other for combat - the idea is to allow for seeded runs without also fixing combat luck).
+This is done to avoid having to pass the whole `GameState` around.

+Saving broke at the last moment after implementing spells, and I don't have time to fix it before the deadline, so I will leave it out of the 7drl build.